transifex/transifex-java/README.md

 # Transifex Native Android SDK

 Transifex Native Android SDK is a collection of tools to easily localize your Android applications using [Transifex Native](https://www.transifex.com/native/).
-The tool can fetch translations over the air (OTA) to your apps.
+The library can fetch translations over the air (OTA) to your apps.

 The library's minimum supported SDK is `18` (Android 4.3) and uses [appcompat](https://developer.android.com/jetpack/androidx/releases/appcompat) `1.2.0`.